danilkolikov/fsfc/README.rst

     Data Clustering: Algorithms and Applications 29 (2013): 110-121.
 - Zhao, Zheng, and Huan Liu.
 "Spectral feature selection for supervised and unsupervised learning."
     Proceedings of the 24th international conference on Machine learning.
 ACM, 2007.
 - D.M.
 Witten and R. Tibshirani.
-A framework for feature selection in clustering.
+"A framework for feature selection in clustering."
     Journal of the American Statistical Association, 105(490):713–726, 2010.
+- Li, Yuanhong, Ming Dong, and Jing Hua.
+"Localized feature selection for clustering."
+    Pattern Recognition Letters 29.1 (2008): 10-18.